 We had to figure out the mechanics of how the canopy worked, open it up and then work out how to roll it all up again and stow it.
 Having finally done that we couldn’t get the upright steel framework to line up completely square to secure it, so having made sure the ratchet mechanism on the awning was set to the ‘roll up’ position suggesting it could not unfurl again, we popped in to Wal-Mart to get some odd bits of shopping; satisfied there was nothing more we could do until the wind dropped.

 When we returned from the store we discovered the canopy had unrolled again and had ripped the steel framework from the body.
 Plastic mounting brackets had been broken, steel supports were banging against the bodywork, the awning material ripped part way along the roof line – mayhem.
 The only way we could deal with the situation was to remove the entire awning from the vehicle.
-In strong winds I had to go up on a pair of steps and unscrew very long mounting screws with a bolt head, using no more than an adjustable wrench, all rather hairy.
+I had to go up on a pair of steps in the strong wind and unscrew very long mounting screws with a bolt head, using no more than an adjustable wrench, all rather hairy.
 We eventually finished up with a pile of steel and awning material in Wal-Mart’s car park.

 Meanwhile without my knowledge The Chef had contacted the RV insurance company, her thinking being that the ‘roadside recovery’ element would come and take away the ‘scrap’ awning.
 Next thing I knew the insurance company were phoning back.
 I did explain to them that I held the manufacturer, Coachmen, responsible since in my view it was a mechanical fault and it was highly unlikely that I would be claiming off the insurance policy.